Skip to main content

 RenewalGenerate new session key, verify with same JWT

 [!IMPORTANT] Cavos wallets are OAuth-based, not private-key-based.
-Your identity (Google/Apple/Firebase account) IS your wallet.
+Your identity (Google/Apple account) IS your wallet.
 No seed phrases, no private keys to manage.

 Address Derivation